MicrosoftLearning/AB-6008_delegate_work_with_AI/Instructions/Labs/01-delegate-work-microsoft-copilot-cowork.md

 ## Task 2: Reconstruct Your Week

-1. In a new InPrivate window navigate to https://copilot.cloud.microsoft.com and login as Megan Bowen with the credentials provided.
-1. Select the **Cowork** tab at the top left of the navigation menu.
+1. Still as Megan Bower, select **+ New Task** at the left-hand side of the navigation menu.
-1. Select **+ New Task**.
 1. In the prompt field, copy and paste the following prompt:
       Draft my weekly update for my manager.
 Reconstruct what I did this week from my sent email, completed tasks, the meetings I led, and my Teams threads.
 Structure it as Accomplished / Questions & where I need help / Looking ahead — and ground “Looking ahead” in my actual upcoming calendar and open tasks.
 Match my writing voice.
 Leave it as a draft for me to review — don’t send it.
 1. Send the prompt by selecting the white circle with the black up-arrow in the bottom-right corner.